petroemil/Rx.Book/Draft.md

 }
 ```

-The code basically includes a `for` loop that loops 3 times and if it "succesfully" manages to do that, at the end of the method an exception waits to be thrown.
+The code basically includes a `for` loop that loops 3 times and if it "successfully" manages to do that, at the end of the method an exception waits to be thrown.
 So loop - loop - loop - throw.

-Inside the `for` loop is the actual service call in a `try`-`catch` block. <br/>
+Inside the `for` loop you can find the actual service call in a `try`-`catch` block. <br/>
 If the service call returns successfully, the method returns and there won't be any more looping or exception throwing at the end. <br/>
 But if the service call fails, the `try`-`catch` block "swallows" it and lets the `for` loop to go to the next iteration and retry it, or exit the `for` loop and throw the exception at the end of the method.